PHCNetworks/phc-scriptcdn/README.md

 #### Step 3 - Mount PHCMembers & Add Routes
 Mount PHCMembers by adding code below to your routes file.

-	mount Phcmembers::Engine, :at => '/'
+	mount Phcscriptcdn::Engine, :at => '/'

 #### Step 4 - Recompile Assets
 To properly function re-compile your application's assets to copy over requried files.